Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Service.md

 A bound Service allows other app comopnents to bind onto it.
 What it means for component to bind to a service is that component can then interact with the Service and do things such as request and receive data.

-When using Services in a app you must declare the Service within the manifest file for that project.
+When using Services in a app you must declare the Service within the Manifest file for that project.

 ## How to explopit the vulnerable Service in the "Vulnerable Banking App"!